meronvermaas/data-visualization/2-lesson.md

 nav: true
 ---

+# Graphical Forms of Data Charts: Dataset 1

-# Filter and Fire Dataset
+## Filter and Fire

 Cortical neurons have long been observed to form multiple synaptic contacts with it's post-synaptic target.
 Yet, the functional advantages that arise with this increased number of contacts is still to be understood.